 Consumption in sleep mode is the average consumption of your device in sleep mode, measured in amperes.
 This value is probably much lower than the consumption in awake mode.

-Sleep time is the time that your device spends sleeping during one operation cycle.
+Sleep time is the time your device spends sleeping during one operation cycle.

-Basing on the parameters listed above, the battery life calculator finds the average consumption according to the equation
+Based on the parameters listed above, the battery life calculator finds the average consumption according to the equation:

 1 describes the awake mode, and index

 After determining the average consumption, our calculator substitutes the regular battery life formula to figure out the runtime of your battery – which our battery size calculator can do.